- Levels Taught:

 I love sharing what I've learned with students, and I'm particularly interested in teaching students what they want to work on, but also giving them the tools that they need to hone their facility.
 I teach from either a traditional standpoint, or from Suzuki books in order to teach technique through Dr. Suzuki's repertoire selections.

 I know that playing a stringed instrument is quite challenging, so I do prefer students who are willing to commit to lessons, and a time that we meet each week.
 Committing to a time aids in students preparation for lessons, as individual practice is crucial if you are looking to advance in your craft.
-In my experience, if you do not commit, or put in individual practice, you will not see results.

 I always hope to open the eyes of my students and teach that confidence, determination and hard work can not only progress them in learning an instrument, but with most skills in life.
 Most importantly I never want my students to feel that music is a burden!
 I want them to always enjoy themselves when they are practicing or performing.